Key Takeaways

 Frequently Asked Questions

-What foods are toxic to dogs in India?
+What foods are most dangerous to dogs in Indian kitchens?

 How much does dog poisoning treatment cost in India?